jdwije/LEWT/README.md

 You can also extract from multiple sources at once and feed it into a processor:

 ```
-# extract timesheet data, expenses, and milstone data for client named 'ACME' and
+# extract time sheet data, expenses, and milestone data for client named 'ACME' and
 # feed data into reporting processor.
 lewt -x expenses,calendar,milestones -p report -t ACME
 ```